nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

   Format: `editthis INDEX [NAME] p/PRIORITY sd/START_DATE ed/END_DATE...`

   > * Edits a specific instance of a recurring task
-  > * After editing this instane, the edited task will no longer be a part of the recurring sequence
+  > * After editing this instance, the edited task will no longer be a part of the recurring sequence

   Examples: